ipums/ipums.github.io/_posts/2016-08-24-Jupyter-and-Bokeh-reports-part1.md

 Luckily, these diverse projects are fed through a common tool, the [Data Conversion Program (DCP)]({{site.url}}/harmonizing-data-at-the-mpc/), and this gives us a single point to hook into to try to add automated data quality checks.
 One byproduct of a run through the DCP is a set of frequency tables for every value of every variable of every sample for every project.
 Thes frequency tables are stored as CSV files by variable and sample.
 So, if one sample has 1,000 variables and another sample has 800 variables, between them there are 1,800 CSV files regardless of how many variables are in common between the two.

 That's not great for humans trying to sort through output looking for problems, but it is a great data source for tools to leverage to help identify what are the biggest differences between two samples and highlight potential problems for human review.
-In this post, we'll discuss how we leverage these frequency tables to automatically generate what we call DCP Analytics, which researchers can utilize to quickly verify that they're getting expected results, and if they aren't, to see where a data preparation run may have gotten into trouble.
+In this this two part series of articles, we'll discuss how we leverage these frequency tables to automatically generate what we call DCP Analytics, which researchers can utilize to quickly verify that they're getting expected results, and if they aren't, to see where a data preparation run may have gotten into trouble.
+In part one, we'll discuss reading the frequency tables and doing some manipulations using Pandas as well as how Bokeh can be used to visualize parts of the data to quickly highlight how the data is changing from sample to sample.

 [Pandas](http://pandas.pydata.org/)
 -----------------------------------